zendfi/docs/docs/docs/intro.md

 title: Introduction
 ---

-# ZendFi Documentation

-Welcome to ZendFi!
+# Welcome to ZendFi Payments Section!

-ZendFi provides a complete payment infrastructure for merchants who want to accept cryptocurrency payments.
+Here, we'll be dishing out everything you need to setup your own complete payment infrastructure.
 Whether you're building an e-commerce store, SaaS platform, marketplace or AI agents that can make autonomous payments, ZendFi has you covered.

 ## What is ZendFi?